tderrien/FEELnc/README.md

 # FEELnc
  FlExible Extraction of Long non-coding RNAs

-*Version (10/11/2015): Major bug correction during ORF sequences extraction from a GTF containing CDS information (the sequence was containing the RNA sequence in addition to the ORF).
+*Version (10/11/2015): Major Update.
+Correction of bug  during ORF sequences extraction from a GTF containing CDS information (the sequence was containing the RNA sequence in addition to the ORF).
 If you launched FEELnc analysis with a GTF including CDS information, please re-run your analysis with this new version.
 Sorry for the inconvenience.*

 *Version (05/11/2015): Major update, replace ORF length feature by ORF coverage feature (ORF length divided by RNA length)*